Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 Do you want to plan your routine smarter around the season and UV?

-With a stable pen and a controlled setup, it becomes easier to adapt treatments to the season.
+With a stable pen and a controlled setup, it becomes easier to adapt treatments according to the season.
 Explore our Dr. Pen microneedling pens and find a model that suits your routine.

 Back to blog